MF366-Coding/The-Ultimate-Supaplex-Archive/README.md

 While one worked on programming, the other started creating levels and sprites.
 The game launched as Think!, but due to copyright thay had to change the name.
 And then, Supaplex was born.

 ### 🤯 Can I create a level?
-There are lots of Level Editors, but the most recent one made in HTML has connection to Supaplex Online.
+There are lots of Level Editores, but the most recent one, fully online, has connection to Supaplex Online.

 By: [Vovan-VE](https://github.com/Vovan-VE/Supaplex-levels-editor) and the actual editor is located [here](https://sple.me).

 Enjoy... :+1:

 ### 🌐 Supaplex Online
-Supaplex Online is a project that allows you to play SP levels directly in your bowser!
+Supaplex Online is a project that allows you to play SP levels directly from your bowser!

 It also records demos and saves info on what levels you solved, you didn't, etc. (For that you need an account.
 Make sure that the part before the @ is the username you want.)

-Created a level?
+Made a level?
 Upload it to Supaplex Online (for that you need Discord).

 Supaplex Online's Official Discord Server: https://discord.gg/Q2n3sQTsMb